ahu14/water_plant/readme.md

 - Using WiFi to connect to MQTT

-- Using SPI display to show
+- Using SPI display to show current plant status and give recommendation based on current weather and temperature

 ## How to run project